colbyj/bride-of-frankensystem/docs/examples/integrating_js_task.rst

 The Table (``my_task.json``)
 ----------------------------
-The database table is defined by following a specific ``.JSON`` specification, as described in :doc:`tables`.
+The database table is defined by following a specific ``.JSON`` specification, as described in :doc:`../advanced/database_tables`.

 .. code-block:: json
     :caption: /p5_example/my_task/tables/my_task.json